dicomtools/TriDFusion/README.md

 https://pyradiomics.readthedocs.io/en/latest/installation.html

 ### Monte Carlo particle transport engines
-PHITS
+PHITS  (Tested version: 330A)
 https://phits.jaea.go.jp/rirekie.html

 Required Python Module Installation Instructions

 	TriDFusion will execute the Python scripts TriDFusion\kernel\PHITS_DoseEngine.py and PHITS_Simulation_Controller.py.
 Please ensure that all required modules are installed.
 You can install them using the following commands:

     numpy: Execute the command pip install numpy to install the NumPy library, which is essential for numerical computations.